Secondary school place offers

 Late applications

-Late applications are applications that have been received after the closing deadline (31 October).
-They are dealt with in rounds and each round has a cut-off date for applications to be included in it.
-The processing time for applications in each round may take a number of weeks, depending on how many applications are received.
+Late applications are applications that have been received after the deadline of 31 October 2025.
+They are processed in rounds and each round has a cut off date for applications to be included in it.
+The allocation process can take several weeks, depending on how many applications have been received.

-Emails will be sent to all late applicants who apply online.
+Outcome emails will be sent to all late applicants who apply online.
 We will only inform parents of children on a waiting list if we are able to offer a place.
-If we cannot offer a place, the child’s name will remain on the waiting list to be considered in the next round.
+Otherwise, their child's name will remain on the waiting list for consideration in the next round.

-Applications received after 27 June 2025 will be processed as and when received throughout July and August 2025.
-Any applications received after then will be processed according to our in-year policy from the end of August 2025.
+Applications received between 26 June 2026 and 21 August 2026 will be processed when they are received during July and August 2026.
+Any applications received after 21 August 2026 will be processed according to our in-year scheme.